HL7/cql/input/pages/04-logicalspecification.md

 13. The concepts defined within this library.
 14. The contexts used within this library.
 15. The statements section contains the expression and function definitions for the library.
+16. The infoDefs section contains the model definitions for the library.

 A Library is an instance of a CQL-ELM library.